-She also co-anchors KGW News at 11, and at 10:00 p.m. on KGW News at 10 on Portland's CW 32.
-She also hosts KGW's current affairs show, "Straight Talk", which airs Saturday evenings at 6:30 p.m.
+She also co-anchors KGW News at 11 and hosts KGW's current affairs show "Straight Talk," which airs Saturday evenings at 6:30 p.m.

 Laural and photojournalist, Kurt Austin, also won the 2015 regional Edward R. Murrow award for Feature reporting.
 Their award winning story followed Jeff Daly's search for his long lost sister, Molly, who had been institutionalized in the 1950s.
 Porter and Austin's reporting, over a decade, chronicled Jeff and Molly's reunion and ultimately, their final emotional goodbye.

 Laural was also honored with the prestigious national Edward R. Murrow award for feature reporting in 2011.
 She won a national award from the Mental Health Association for her coverage of mental health issues.
 She is a six-time northwest regional Emmy award winner and 2012 winner of a western regional Associated Press award for feature reporting.
 She's earned numerous awards from the Society of Professional Journalism, Associated Press, and Oregon Association of Broadcasters, as well as many awards during her reporting and anchoring years in Idaho.

 One of the highlights of her career came in February of 2015 when she was invited to interview President Obama at the White House on trade issues.
 She was the only Oregon anchor and one of only four nationwide to meet with the President and members of his Cabinet and then report live from the White House.